-UNIX is an operating system which emerged in the 1960s and was the brainchild of Ken Thompson of AT&T Bell Labs.
-The operating system has been written in a powerful and popular procedural language – C. The utilisation of C as the language for this operating system ensured that any future modifications can be made properly, the system will be accepted far and wide and offer significant portability.
+UNIX is an operating system that emerged in the 1960s and was the brainchild of Ken Thompson of AT&T Bell Labs.
+The operating system has been written in a powerful and popular procedural language – C. The utilization of C as the language for this operating system ensured that any future modifications can be made properly, the system will be accepted far and wide and offer significant portability.

-The UNIX operating system is essentially a command line operating system, which means that the operations performed are done through the command line.
+The UNIX operating system is essentially a command-line operating system, which means that the operations performed are done through the command line.
 However, graphical user interfaces have also been developed that make the usage of the platform easier for beginners as well.

-The UNIX operating system finds its usage in companies, enterprises and universities in general.
+The UNIX operating system finds its usage in companies, enterprises, and universities in general.
 While UNIX does not win the popularity contest for students, it certainly does not mean that it can’t be used by students as well.